Showing posts with label 2022. Show all posts

 I think Dorwinion deserves a slap for how he treats poor Galdrin!

 It's always great to see new Atari ST games released.
-(Yet Another New Atari STGame, just in case you were wondering about the header).
-I loved its story and really enjoyed playing through to the end.
-Okay, I wish it was a much bigger adventure, so I'm keeping my fingers crossed that the ST version of Rudolphone Rur being translated into English someday soon.
+(Yet Another New Atari ST Game, just in case you wondered about the header above).
+This was a lot of fun to play; I loved its storytelling and really enjoyed playing through to the end.
+Okay, I wish it was a much bigger adventure, so I'm keeping my fingers crossed that the Atari ST version of Rudolphone Rur will get translated into English, someday very soon.